-- Provided regular and reliable bus service in and around the cities of Olympia, Tumwater, Lacey, and Yelm. - Programmed funds continued for facility repairs at the central base as well as maintenance of all transit centers. - Replaced Vanpool fleet vehicles to preserve service reliability. - Initiated construction on the expansion of the Olympia Transit Center for fixed route service and an interstate private carrier (Greyhound).
+- Provided regular and reliable bus service in and around the cities of Olympia, Tumwater, Lacey, and Yelm. - Initiated construction on the planned expansion of the Pattison Maintenance and Operations base. - Replaced fixed route and paratransit vehicles to preserve service reliability. - Completed construction on the expansion of the Olympia Transit Center for fixed route service and an interstate private carrier (Greyhound).

-• Maintained a WSDOT Regional Mobility Grant for service enhancements of Express bus service on I-5 between Thurston and Pierce counties; this includes weekday service between Olympia and Tacoma.
+- Maintained a WSDOT Regional Mobility Grant for service enhancements of Express bus service on I-5 between Thurston and Pierce counties; this includes weekday service between Olympia and Tacoma. - Continued Operation of The One, a high-capacity transit demonstration project funded by a WSDOT Regional Mobility Grant.

-- Use existing resources and eligible grants to maintain the same level of service. - Continue to participate in eligible grant programs to replace aging fleet vehicles and maintain adequate depth and spare ratio. - Continue to work on capital facility projects including the expansion and remodel of the Pattison Maintenance and Operations Base in Olympia. - Complete an expansion of the Olympia Transit Center to better serve the community as a transportation hub, including accommodating Greyhound service. - Continue to implement the fixed route Short- and Long-Range Plan.
+- Use existing resources and eligible grants to maintain the same level of service, including the phased restoration of fixed route service following the recovery from the COVID-19 pandemic. - Continue to participate in eligible grant programs to replace aging fleet vehicles and maintain adequate depth and spare ratio. - Continue to work on capital facility projects including the expansion and remodel of the Pattison Maintenance and Operations Base in Olympia. - Continue to implement the fixed route service in accordance with the adopted Shortand Long-Range Plan.